 DDAP has been offering the SCA required trainings both in-person and virtually.
-However, there continues to be issues with there being enough available seats to accommodate everyone who is need of these trainings.
-Three of these trainings are available as an "on demand" virtual option through DDAPs Training Management System (formerly available through TRAIN PA) which allows staff much more flexibility.
+However, there continues to be issues with there being enough available seats to accommodate everyone who is need of these trainings and with trainings being scheduled far from employee's work locations.
+Addictions 101 has recently been switched to an On-Demand version, leading to now four trainings available as an "on demand" virtual option through DDAPs Training Management System.
+This has greatly supported staff's ability to complete their mandatory DDAP trainings in a timely manner, however half of the trainings are still only available in person.